telerik/fiddler-everywhere-docs/knowledge-base/test-fiddler-network-access-on-macos.md

 ## Troubleshooting the Proxy Settings

-Once we can successfully get the active network adapter's name, we can use it to access the OS network settings.
-Use the commands below to achieve the above - note that for demonstration purposes, we are assuming that the adapter name is **_Wi-Fi_**.
+Once you can successfully get the active network adapter's name, you can use it to access the OS network settings.
+Use the commands below to achieve the above - note that for demonstration purposes, assume that the adapter name is **_Wi-Fi_**.

 ```Console
 networksetup -getproxyautodiscovery "Wi-Fi"